 A City Manager is an executive in charge of the overall administration of a city's government.

 David Cooke became Fort Worth's city manager on June 30, 2014, following a national search.

-The City Attorney’s Office provides transactional and advisory services as general counsel, and provides litigation services to the thirteenth largest city in the nation, handling the bulk of lawsuits in-house.
+The City Attorney’s Office provides transactional and advisory services as general counsel, and provides litigation services to the twelfth largest city in the nation, handling the bulk of lawsuits in-house.